Medusa React

 The hook accepts the following parameters:

-3. query: (optional) the third parameter is an object that can be used to pass query parameters to the API Route.
-For example, if you want to pass an expand query parameter you can pass it within this object.
+query parameter you can pass it within this object.
 Each query parameter's name is a key in the object.
-There are no limitations on what the type of the value can be, so you can pass an array or simply a string as a value.
+There are no limitations on what the type of the value can be, so you can pass an array or simply a string as a value.options

 For example: